 - SOC 2113 Introduction to Sociology.
 This course is designed to give the student an introduction to sociology and its development.
-Emphasis is placed on how culture is built and how customs and behavior patterns are developed and the functions and importance of social institutions.
-Three semester hours. - SOC 2133 Marriage and Family.
+Emphasis is placed on how man builds his culture and how customs and behavior patterns are developed and the functions and importance of social institutions.
+Three semester hours, - SOC 2133 Marriage and Family.
 A course designed to analyze current problems in courtship, engagement, and early years of marriage and identifies the factors that contribute to success and happiness in marriage.
-Three semester hours. - SOC 2153 Introduction to Social Work.
-A survey of the history and contemporary development of social work to other social problems; parent/child welfare, aging, family needs, juvenile deliquency, etc. Three semester hours. - SOC 2913 Honors Colloquium.
+Three semester hours. - SOC 2913 Honors Colloquium.
 Students select from a list of fifty interdisciplinary topics compiled by the faculty, eight topics to be researched and discussed during the semester.
 A short paper is required on each topic.
 Admission is by invitation only.
 Three semester hours.